-- (s) Except as disclosed in the Registration Statement, the General Disclosure Package and the Prospectus, the Company has all consents, approvals, authorizations, orders, registrations, qualifications, licenses, filings and permits of, with and from all judicial, regulatory and other legal or governmental agencies and bodies and all third parties, foreign and domestic (collectively, the "Consents"), to own, lease and operate its properties and conduct its business as it is now being conducted and as disclosed in the Registration Statement, the General Disclosure Package and the Prospectus, and each such Consent is valid and in full force and effect, except which (individually or in the aggregate), in each such case, would not reasonably be expected to have a Material Adverse Effect.
+(s) Except as disclosed in the Registration Statement, the General Disclosure Package and the Prospectus, the Company has all consents, approvals, authorizations, orders, registrations, qualifications, licenses, filings and permits of, with and from all judicial, regulatory and other legal or governmental agencies and bodies and all third parties, foreign and domestic (collectively, the "Consents"), to own, lease and operate its properties and conduct its business as it is now being conducted and as disclosed in the Registration Statement, the General Disclosure Package and the Prospectus, and each such Consent is valid and in full force and effect, except which (individually or in the aggregate), in each such case, would not reasonably be expected to have a Material Adverse Effect.
 The Company has not received notice of any investigation or proceedings which results in or, if decided adversely to the Company could reasonably be expected to result in, the revocation of, or imposition of a materially burdensome restriction on, any Consent.
-No Consent contains a materially burdensome restriction not adequately disclosed in the Registration Statement, the General Disclosure Package and the Prospectus. - (t) The Company is in compliance with all applicable laws, rules, regulations, ordinances, directives, judgments, decrees and orders, foreign and domestic, except for any non-compliance the consequences of which would not have or reasonably be expected to have a Material Adverse Effect and, in the case of subsection (i) regarding consent, except for such consents as may have previously been obtained (with copies of such consents provided to the Underwriters). - (u) The Company has filed with the Commission a Form 8-A[/A (File Number 000-[•]) providing for the registration of the Common Stock, the Warrants and the Units (the "Form 8-A Registration Statement").
-The Common Stock, the Warrants and the Units are registered pursuant to Section 12(b) under the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+No Consent contains a materially burdensome restriction not adequately disclosed in the Registration Statement, the General Disclosure Package and the Prospectus.

+(t) The Company is in compliance with all applicable laws, rules, regulations, ordinances, directives, judgments, decrees and orders, foreign and domestic, except for any non-compliance the consequences of which would not have or reasonably be expected to have a Material Adverse Effect and, in the case of subsection (i) regarding consent, except for such consents as may have previously been obtained (with copies of such consents provided to the Underwriters).

+(u) The Company has filed with the Commission a Form 8-A[/A (File Number 001-36593) providing for the registration of the Common Stock and the Series A Warrants (the "Form 8-A Registration Statement").
+The Common Stock and the Series A Warrants are registered pursuant to Section 12(b) under the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 The Form 8-A Registration Statement was declared effective by the Commission on or prior to the date hereof.
-The Company has taken no action designed to, or likely to have the effect of, terminating the registration of the Common Stock under the Exchange Act, nor has the Company received any notification that the Commission is contemplating terminating such registration; - (v) The Common Stock, the Warrants and the Units have been approved for listing on the NASDAQ Capital Market, subject to official notice of issuance (the "Exchange"), and the Company has taken no action designed to, or likely to have the effect of, delisting the shares of Common Stock, the Warrants and the Units from the Exchange, nor has the Company received any notification that the Exchange is contemplating terminating such listing. - (w) No consent of, with or from any judicial, regulatory or other legal or governmental agency or body or any third party, foreign or domestic is required for the execution, delivery and performance of this Agreement, the Warrant Agreement, the Representative's Warrants or consummation of each of the transactions contemplated by this
+The Company has taken no action designed to, or likely to have the effect of, terminating the registration of the Common Stock or the Series A Warrants under the Exchange Act, nor has the Company received any notification that the Commission is contemplating terminating such registration;

+(v) The Common Stock and the Series A Warrants have been approved for listing on the NASDAQ Capital Market, subject to official notice of issuance (the "Exchange"), and the Company has taken no action designed to, or likely to have the effect of, delisting the shares of Common Stock and the Series A Warrants from the Exchange, nor has the Company received any notification that the Exchange is contemplating terminating such listing.

+(w) No consent of, with or from any judicial, regulatory or other legal or governmental agency or body or any third party, foreign or domestic is required for the execution, delivery and performance of this Agreement, the Warrants, the Series A Warrant Agreement, the Series B Warrant Agreement, the Representative's Warrants or consummation of each of the transactions contemplated by this